University of Houston-Victoria Title IX and Equal Opportunity

-The Title IX/Equal Opportunity Office maintains and strengthens an educational, working and living environment where students, faculty, staff and visitors are free from sex discrimination of any kind.
-The Office processes all inquiries and complaints concerning discrimination based on race, color, sex, religion, national origin, sexual orientation, gender identity and expression, age, disability, genetic information, and/or veteran status.
+The Title IX and Equal Opportunity Office maintains and strengthens an educational, working and living environment where students, faculty, staff and visitors are free from sex discrimination of any kind.
+The Office processes all inquiries and complaints concerning discrimination based on race, color, sex, religion, national origin, sexual orientation, gender identity and expression, age, disability, genetic information and/or veteran status.

-To learn more about the difference between reports, formal administrative complaints and police reports, see our most frequent reporting questions.
+To learn more about the difference between these levels of reporting, see our most frequent reporting questions.

 Report a Concern:

-To file a Title IX Formal Complaint, submit a completed Formal Complaint Questionnaire to the Title IX Coordinator in person, by email or mail.
-The Title IX Coordinator is available to answer questions about policies and the complaint process prior to the filing of a formal complaint.
+To file a Title IX Formal Complaint, complete the Formal Complaint Questionairre from the Equal Opportunity Office in person, by email or mail.
+The Equal Opportunity Office is available to answer questions about policies and the complaint process prior to the filing of a formal complaint.

-How to Report a Concern or Start a Formal Complaint for Equal Opportunity (Discrimination)
+How to Report a Concern or Start a Formal Complaint for Discrimination

-To file a Equal Opportunity Formal Complaint, submit a completed Formal Complaint Questionnaire in person, by email or mail to the Equal Opportunity Coordinator.
+To file a Formal Complaint for Discrimination, submit a completed Formal Complaint Questionnaire in person, by email or mail to the Equal Opportunity Coordinator.
 The Equal Opportunity Coordinator is available to answer questions about policies and the complaint process prior to the filing of a formal complaint.